Double Dragon Head Silver Cuff Bracelet — 80g .925 with Ruby Eyes

 Good Questions

-Q: Can I adjust the cuff to fit my wrist?
+Q: Can I resize or adjust the bangle?

 Specs vs Reality